mordego/sheets2ical/README.md

-# ortho_calendar
+# sheets2ical
-This script downloads a CSV file from Google Sheets, converts it to iCal format, adds timezone data, and uploads it to a server via SSH.
+This script downloads a CSV file from Google Sheets, converts it to iCal format, adds timezone data, and can also upload it to a server via SSH.

 ## Installation
 Check and set variables in ortho_calendar_publish.sh